UniSwarm/uDevkit-SDK/support/README.md

 # Support directory

-This directory contains differents level of support.
-All this support files are automatically added to your project by differents variables.
+This directory contains different levels of support.
+All theses support files are automatically added to your project by different variables.

 ## module

-A module is a set of functionnalities independant of the processor that you use.
+A module is a set of functionalities independent of the processor that you use.

-Use :
+Usage :

 	MODULES += cmd_line gui